Find Affordable College Courses

 Full Public Policy at Rutgers University - New Brunswick Report

-University of Delaware landed the #8 spot in the 2023 rankings for the best bachelor’s degree public policy programs.
-Located in the suburb of Newark, UD is a public school with a very large student population.
+University of Delaware came in at #8 in this year’s edition of the Best Public Policy Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the suburb of Newark, UD is a public college with a very large student population.

 Public Policy majors at UD take out an average of $23,370 in student loans while working on their Bachelor's Degree.